zzf495/Re-implementations-of-SDA/README.md

 - 2020-DGA [[11]](https://ieeexplore.ieee.org/abstract/document/8961922/):

-  >Office+Caltech (Surf) / COIL / MINIST: The initialization of the methods are unclear.
+  >Office+Caltech (Surf) / COIL / MINIST: The initializations of the methods are unclear.

   > Office+Caltech (Decaf): By normalizing the data by normr(X')' only, do not use 'zscore', the results can be reproduced;